Saskatchewan Bankruptcy Exemptions

-The property listed under the Saskatchewan bankruptcy exemptions are the equity in assets that can be kept when a bankruptcy or consumer proposal is filed.
+The property listed under the Saskatchewan bankruptcy exemptions are the equity in assets that can be kept when a bankruptcy is filed.

 Equity is the excess of the value of an asset has over any charges or encumbrances that are owed against that asset.

 For an example of how the Saskatchewan bankruptcy exemptions work please consider this situation:

 You have a motor vehicle that is valued at $15,000 and there is a $6,000 secured debt that you owe against the vehicle, resulting in equity of $9,000 in the vehicle.